 The best way to prevent bacterial infections in peppers is to keep the leaves off of the soil.
 Remove any low leaves early on to keep the plant a few inches from the soil.
 Bottom pruning is easy and prevents any soil-borne diseased from entering through damaged leaves.

 Another option is to mulch around the base of the pepper plant.
 This helps by preventing rain water from splashing soil onto the plant’s leaves.
 As a bonus, it can also help with water retention and weeds.
-Use straw, wood mulch or a thick black tarp.
+We have liked using straw, shredded leaves, or wood mulch.

 Be sure to try other solutions before giving up on your pepper plants.
-Wilting is usually caused by high temperatures and loss of water, so don’t jump straight to bacterial wilt!
+Wilting is usually caused by high temperatures and lack of water, so don’t jump straight to bacterial wilt!

 There will usually be noticeable damage to the leaves in addition to wilting or distortion.
 Look for any brown spots or holes in the leaves.
 If you suspect pest damage, check underneath leaves and on new leafy growth to spot them.

-To deal with insects, use a solution of neem oil, water and a mild soap in a spray bottle.
-Spray the leaves thoroughly, top and bottom, during a shady part of the day.
-This can also be used as a preventative measure against pests.
+If your pest problem is indoors, use a solution of neem oil, water and a mild soap in a spray bottle.
+During the evening, spray the leaves thoroughly, top and bottom.
+This can also be used as a preventative measure against soft-bodied pests.

-You can also consider introducing live beneficial insects, like ladybugs, into your garden.
-These can be difficult to source, but can usually be found online.
+You can also consider purchasing live beneficial insects, like green lacewings, into your garden.
+These can be expensive to source, but may be worth it depending on your situation.

 Learn more about dealing with aphids on pepper plants here.